darthdeus/comfy/README.md

 There are many more subtle differences, but in principle you can think of as comfy as "macroquad with more batteries included, built on top of wgpu, with less cross platform capabilities".
-Note that because comfy builds on wgpu and not OpenGL we don't have the same immediate mode interactions with Gthat because comfy builds on wgpu and not OpenGL we don't have the same immediate mode interactions with GL.
+Note that because comfy builds on wgpu and not OpenGL we don't have the same immediate mode interactions with GL.
 This makes some things more difficult, e.g. render targets, changing shader uniforms, etc.

 Comfy intends to support all of these features, but it will take a bit more development.
 Many engines (e.g. bevy and rend3) end up using render graphs in